MixKCet/zendesk-code-challenge/README.md

 # zendesk-code-challenge
-A client + server node app for accessing Tickets from the Zendesk API and storing them in a memory, with backups on disk.
+A client + server Node.js app for accessing Tickets from the Zendesk API and storing them in a memory, with backups on disk.

 # Installation & Running
 ### Install Node.JS